+The city has some world-class nightclubs, long-standing mega-venues that accommodate over 1,000 patrons and attract top DJs, many centred on the scenic town square.
 When these get too crowded seek out the many chic lounge bars and trendy wine bars that attract more locals than visitors.
-Tallinn artists and intellectuals tend to gather in the Von Krahl theatre bar, while homesick Britons cluster at Café VS which offers excellent curries.
-Tallinn also has many revue bars which offer an up-market striptease experience.
+Tallinn artists and intellectuals tend to gather in these smaller venues, while the stag party visitors can enjoy some of Tallinn's many revue bars which offer an up-market striptease experience.

-For live music, visit Guitar Safari, and for larger concerts see the programme at Saku Suurhall in the old town.
-There are some excellent classical music concerts at the Estonia Concert Hall and the imposing Linnahall.
+For a more cultured experience, there are some excellent classical music concerts at the Estonia Concert Hall and the imposing Linnahall.
 See the schedule of performances in the free Tallinn In Your Pocket guide available throughout the old town.

-There are four main cinemas, all centrally located, and all showing films in their original language with Estonian subtitles.
+There are also large cinema venues for movie buffs, mostly centrally located, and all showing films in their original language with Estonian subtitles.
 There are also a few casinos, such as the glitzy Olympic Casino and old-town based Casino Grand Prix.

 Become our Tallinn Travel Expert

 We are looking for contributors for our Tallinn travel guide.
 If you are a local, a regular traveller to Tallinn or a travel professional with time to contribute and answer occasional forum questions, please contact us.